spdrnl/kgworkflow/README.md

 You can then add your own remote origin.

+## Logging configuration
+Special attention has been paid to the logging configuration.
+The logging configuration can be found in the logging.yaml file.

+Note that for the module kgworkflow.util.helper the log level has been set to DEBUG.
+Fine grained logging configuration can help debugging and error reporting. .
 ## Easily distribute your project as a package

 uv can distribute your project as a package via for example PyPI.
 The command to upload your project as package to PyPI